 Some level of risk is inherent to flying, but as responsible aviators, we must do everything within our power to decrease our risk level.
 We can take charge and manage our risk by developing and implementing a risk management program.

-A good risk management program includes:
+A good safety risk management program includes:

 • Developing awareness of the hazards